 Revenue growth potential calculation:

-Participants were asked to indicate their organization’s revenue from a scale ranging from $500 to >$50b USD.
+Participants were asked to indicate their organisation’s revenue from a scale ranging from $500 to >$50b USD.
 The midpoint for each respondent’s indication was used as the basis of the calculation (e.g., If a respondent chose $5b-$10b, $7.5b was used).

 Avanade is the leading provider of innovative digital, cloud and advisory services, industry solutions and design-led experiences across the Microsoft ecosystem.
 Every day, our 56,000 professionals in 26 countries make a genuine human impact for our clients, their employees and their customers.

-We have been jointly recognized with our parent company, Accenture, as Microsoft’s Global SI Partner of the Year more than any other company.
+We have been jointly recognised with our parent company, Accenture, as Microsoft’s Global SI Partner of the Year more than any other company.
 With the most Microsoft certifications (60,000+) and 18 (out of 18) Gold-level Microsoft competencies, we are uniquely positioned to help businesses grow and solve their toughest challenges.

 We are a people first company, committed to providing an inclusive workplace where employees feel comfortable being their authentic selves.
 As a responsible business, we are building a sustainable world and helping young people from underrepresented communities fulfill their potential.